 3. Military Affidavit (if applicable)

 The CARES Act prohibits certain evictions related to federally-funded properties during a 120-day moratorium.
 An affidavit has been created to prevent courts from evicting a tenant in violation of this federal law.
 Please read our FAQ section under Evictions titled Determining if an Eviction Case is Subject to Federal Moratorium for the form and details (www.tjctc.org/coronavirus).

-6. Landlords can go to the TDCHA website here and click on "HTC Property Inventory (XLSX)" under Additional Guidance and Resources to search a database to determine if their property is subject to the LIHTC restrictions, and can go to this website to check their property against a multi-family housing database.
+5. Landlords can go to the TDCHA website here and click on "HTC Property Inventory (XLSX)" under Additional Guidance and Resources to search a database to determine if their property is subject to the LIHTC restrictions, and can go to the National Low Income Housing Coalition to check their property against a multi-family housing database.